bahmanm/BahmanM.Flow/README.md

       .WithTimeout(TimeSpan.FromSeconds(5));
 ```

-3️⃣ How about loggning the failure?
+3️⃣ How about logging the failure?
 Just do it!

 ```csharp
 var loggedGetUserFlow =